Sprinter05/gochat/doc/TUI.md

 ### The Local Server

 Once you open the program you will be greeted with a welcome message.
-You can see a help window with an exhaustive list of key combinations and commands using `Ctrl-Shift/Alt-L` If you look at the *bottom left* you will see your server list and in the *top left* the buffer list.
+You can see a help window with an exhaustive list of key combinations and commands using `Ctrl-J` If you look at the *bottom left* you will see your server list and in the *top left* the buffer list.
 The TUI refers to buffers as independent instances for messaging, similar to the concept of "channels".
 The TUI automatically creates a non-persitant "Local" server for important system messages and basic usage.
 Anything done in the "Local" server will not persist between sessions, so feel free to experiment!

 ### Adding a new server